kimatata/embeded-testing-guide/guide/docs/intro/introduction.md

 When I asked my superiors and colleagues why we weren’t automating tests, I received the following responses:

-- "With embedded systems, you can't know for sure unless you run it on the actual device."
+- "You can't automate testing for embedded systems because you can't know the results until you actually run the machine.
 - "Isn't test code something for web development?"
-- "Embedded software runs on embedded devices, so emulating that is tough."
+- "Embedded software runs on embedded boards, so emulating that is tough."
 - "What exactly is test code?"

 In short, they believed test automation was impossible, and that we had no choice but to stick to our current approach.

 I understand their point.
 Web development has standardized environments, such as browsers, and there are excellent open-source tools for automating browser operations, like [Selenium](https://www.selenium.dev/) and [Playwrite](https://playwright.dev/).
-On the other hand, developing software to emulate the countless different embedded devices used by various companies and projects doesn’t seem cost-effective (though in fields like medical or aerospace, where a single bug can lead to catastrophic damage, it may be necessary).
+The cost of creating an environment that emulates one of the myriad of embedded devices that vary from project to project would be disproportionate (or necessary where a single bug could be fatally damaging, such as in the medical or space exploration fields).

 However, this only applies to E2E testing.
 It doesn't mean that unit testing or integration testing is equally difficult.
 After all, embedded software is a collection of logic, and unit tests should be able to catch many bugs.
 In fact, most of the bugs discovered during manual testing or in the market were due to logic errors, such as mistakes in handling branching conditions.
 These are not issues that should be caught by manual testing.
 They are bugs that should be caught early through unit testing.
 To me, It felt like "embedded" was being used as an excuse to prematurely conclude that automation was impossible, without making an effort to gain sufficient knowledge about software testing, and sticking stubbornly to the current methods.